Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 ❯ amplify-agents
 ```

-If you are installing the agents in an Openshift environment, you must run this command in the namespace that the agents will be installed in:
+If you are installing the agents in an OpenShift environment, you must run this command in the namespace that the agents will be installed in:

 ```bash
 oc adm policy add-scc-to-group anyuid system:serviceaccounts:<target-namespace>